-Course/Lab Fee: 55€ (course reader fee will be announced during orientation)
+Course/Lab Fee: 55€ (course reader fee will be announced by the Print Shop)

 This course provides a social and cultural history of Ancient Mediterranean religions, with a special focus on Greece, Rome and Christianity.
 The course is divided into three parts: the first part will review the concept of religion as documented by the ancient Mediterranean societies, the second part will consider Stoicism and Epicurean and Platonic philosophy in relation to their role as pioneers of new concepts, while the third part of the course will deal with the construction of the Christian individual as a type, first classified as illegal, then tolerated within society, and finally seen as one with power.